A Multi-Order Extension of Fractional HBVMs (FHBVMs): Conclusions

 \section{Conclusions}

 In this paper, we have extended the class of methods named {\em Fractional HBVMs (FHBVMs)} for numerically solving multi-order FDEs.
 The implementation details of the methods have been given in the general case: in particular, a comprehensive review of Jacobi-Pin\~eiro quadratures has been presented, with the aim of providing algorithmic insights.
 As a result, a new Matlab\cpr code, named \fhbvmnew, has been released.
 The code implements the case of 2 possible different fractional orders, and relies on FHBVM(22,22): this latter method had already been used in the code {\tt fhbvm2}, handling the single-order case.
 Alike the latter code, also the new one is able to gain spectrally accurate solutions, on a suitably chosen mesh.
-Numerical tests taken from the literature duly confirm this fact, also showing its superior performance over existing numerical codes, designed for solving multi-order FDEs, available on the internet.
+Numerical tests taken from the literature duly confirm this fact, also showing its superior performance over existing numerical codes, designed for solving multi-order FDEs, available on the internet. {\blue We plan to extend the code \fhbvmnew\, to the case of more fractional orders, as soon as an effective code for computing the Jacobi-Pi\~{n}eiro weights and abscissae, in the general case, will be available.}

 \paragraph*{Data availability.} The Matlab\cpr code \fhbvmnew\, is available at the URL \cite{fhbvm}.

 \paragraph*{\bf Acknowledgements.} The first three authors are members of the ``Gruppo Nazionale per il Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM)''.
 The last author is supported by the project n.ro PUTJD1275 of the Estonian Research Council.
 The paper has been written during a period of visit of the last author at the University of Florence.